Skip to main content

 A meter can have multiple identifiers.
 This helps when different bills reference the same meter using different numbers.

-Incorrect identifiers are the most common cause of mismatched data.
+• Check identifiers when data is mismatched.
 If usage data is showing up under the wrong meter — or not matching to any meter at all — check identifiers first.
-Open the bill PDF and compare the numbers on it against what is stored in Nectar.

 Click Manage Identifiers to open a form where you can add, edit, or remove any of these identifier types.